Telegraph, radio and technical books.

 Science instruments.
 Scientific, laboratory, electronic test and similar equipment.

-Packing: How to pack a bug for shipping.
+Packing: Why USPS package handling sucks, and how to pack a bug for shipping.

 Civil War telegraph instruments.
 Considerations for re-enectors in selecting 1860s intruments.